AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/additional-pre-hackday-actions-experienced.md

 - Shutdown the VM

 <br/>
-##### Download / copy VM Images
+##### Download / copy Docker Images
-Images can be copied from one disk to another or downloaded from a central repository.
+Once images are downloaded they can be copied from one location or device to another, see section [Copy Images](../docker-images/copy-images.md).

 or
 <br/>
 ##### Build Images
-Checkout [Build Images](docker-images/build-images.md) under Docker images.
+Checkout [Build Images](../docker-images/build-images.md) under Docker images.

 <br/>
 ##### Check Images
-Checkout [Check Images](docker-images/check-images.md) under Docker images.
+Checkout [Check Images](../docker-images/check-images.md) under Docker images.

 <br/>
 ##### Verify installation and environment